-Age Progression of 50 plus years (Aging Gracefully though with much less hair!!!)
+Age Progression of 50 plus years (Working hard to Age Gracefully hopefully, though with much less hair today!!!)

 Jeff has published research in the areas of technological innovation adoption, microcomputer playfulness, end-user computing, and decision support systems.
 He holds both a M.B.A. in Finance/Information Systems and a M.S. in Risk Management and Insurance from Georgia State University.
 Professor Allen earned his doctorate degree in Business Administration from Georgia State University in the area of Decision Sciences.
 His undergraduate degree is a B.B.A. from the University of Georgia in Management Information Systems.
 Jeff has worked and consulted widely with such organizations as IBM, Coca-Cola, Atlanta Public Schools, Gwinnett County Schools, AT&T, Intel, Lucent Technologies and the National Football League.
 Though research is no longer his main focus, past research was in the area of diffusion of innovation which examines how the process of selecting, adopting and implementing technological change can be better managed.
 The research focuses on both the technological aspects of the innovation and the characteristics of the adopter.
-A native of Atlanta Georgia, prior to coming to Boston University (June 2001), Professor Allen spent four years at Indiana University in the Kelley School of Business located in Bloomington Indiana.
+A native of Atlanta Georgia, prior to coming to Boston University (June 2001), Professor Allen spent four years at Indiana University in the Kelley School of Business (1997-2001) located in Bloomington Indiana.
 Jeff was an inaugural member (1998) of the Information Systems Doctoral Student Association with the PhD Project sponsored by KPMG.

-A former athlete, Jeff has written several articles relating to the athlete as a social-being, the student-athlete: pro and con , “when the cheering stops”, in addition to conducting financial education seminars for the National Football League, Indiana University Credit Union, Continuing Education and IU Executive education.
+A former athlete, Jeff has written several articles relating to the athlete as a social-being, the student-athlete: pro and con , “when the cheering stops”, in addition to conducting financial education seminars for the National Football League, Indiana University Credit Union, Continuing Education and Indiana University Executive education.
 Jeff has taught in the areas of Decision Sciences, Information Systems, Investment Finance and Insurance at Georgia State University, Emory University, Georgia Institute of Technology, Indiana University and Boston University.
-Much of his consulting work today is working with athletes and individuals in the capacity as a financial planner/financial advisor as well as working corporations around Diversity, Equity and Inclusion initiatives they desire to improve upon.
+Much of his consulting work today is working with professional athletes and individuals in the capacity as a financial planner/financial advisor as well as working corporations around Diversity, Equity and Inclusion initiatives they desire to improve upon.

 His classroom persona has been characterized as “motivational, creative, inspirational and most importantly educational.”
 “He’s a combination of preacher, teacher, comedian and motivator, Dr. Allen knows how to teach and he makes the learning experience challenging as well as fun.
 Most I’ve ever learned in a semester.”
 I feel Learning should be a FUN process and classroom lectures should be exciting, energy filled, inquisitive and focused on problem solving, analytical skills.!!
 "Make no doubt about it, My passion in academia lies within the classroom and the "Art" of teaching.
 It is there where I feel most comfortable".
-An Excellent classroom presence and mastery of material with instructor ratings averaging over a 4.50 out of 5.00 over a 14 year period at Boston University.
-Jeff taught the SM 323 (Junior-level Integrated Core) class for 14 years and now teaches IS 479 (Innovating with Information Technology - Decision Support Systems), new sophomore level IS 223 (Introduction to Information Systems) since Fall 2014 as well as a summer course SM 101 (Introduction to Business for non-business students).
+An Excellent classroom presence and mastery of material with instructor ratings averaging over a 4.70 out of 5.00 over a 19 year period at Boston University.
+Jeff has taught the SM 323 (Junior-level Integrated Core) class for 14 years and now teaches IS 479 (Innovating with Information Technology - Decision Support Systems), and the new sophomore level IS 223 (Introduction to Information Systems) since Fall 2014 as well as a summer course SM 101 (Introduction to Management for non-business students).

 Click here for Interesting Quotes (Nothing to do with Information Systems at all)